Building Site Accident Claims for Compensation

 If you have been injured in a building site accident as a result of your employer’s negligence, you may be able to make a claim for compensation against your employer.
 Before making a claim, you should:

 - Report the accident to a senior member of staff on site.
 You should ensure that details are recorded in an incident report and request a copy of the report.
+Your employer may have to report the accident to the Health and Safety Executive.

 - Seek medical attention.
 If you have been injured, you should attend your G.P. or a hospital to obtain treatment for your injuries.
 Keep hold of any receipts for parking or medical treatment as evidence of your additional losses.